-Allergy Diagnostic Tests in Arlington TX
+Allergy Diagnostic Tests in Mansfield, TX

 You know how it goes – it’s a certain time of year, and certain things are growing, and you’re sneezing uncontrollably.
 If you think you have allergies, you’re probably right.
 So what do you do?

 An allergy is a reaction that occurs when your body’s immune system sees certain substances as harmful.

 The reaction the body reacts when it’s immune system does not accept a particular substance or thing is known as an allergic reaction.